Teaching & Learning Center

 (253) 833-9111 ext.
 4206

-Julie Moore teaches English at Green River Community College.
+Julie Moore teaches English at Green River College.
 She has also been the Chairperson for the Learning Outcomes Committee.
 She got her BA in English at the University of Puget Sound and her MA in English at Western Washington University.
 She loves the out of doors; biking and horseback riding are amongst her favorite activities while not at work.